mongodb-js/compass/packages/compass-crud/README.md

 - **'document-view-changed', view**: indicates document view changed. `view` can be either `JSON`, `List`, or `Table`.
-- **'documents-paginated'**: indicates when pagination is complete.
-Called when calling the next or previous pages in pagination.
-- **'documents-refreshed'**: indicates documents were refreshed.
 - **'document-inserted'**: indicates documents were inserted.
 Called when `insertMany` and `insertOne` complete.
 - **'document-updated'**: indicates a document was updated.